 Book a Hands-on Workshop

-We are happy to share that Acorn Creek Farmstead will be offering four pressure canning classes during the 2022 harvest season!
+We are happy to share that Acorn Creek Farmstead will offer four pressure canning classes during the 2022 harvest season!
 Join us in learning how to preserve the season’s bounty for long-term storage.

 Space is limited for this hands-on workshop.
-Reserving your spot now ensures that you are on the path to achieving food freedom.
+Reserving your spot now makes sure that you are on the path to achieving food freedom.